 room inside.
 Movie fans may remember the 1966 Francis Coppola film,

 "You're a Big Boy Now," featuring Karen Black and Geraldine

 Page shot to a large extent in this library.
 It was nominated for Golden Globe best film and for the Pamed d'Or.

 Check out special events and exhibitions on

 the library web site.
-In addition, the small park at the back offers
+In addition, Bryant Park at its back offers

 concerts and poetry readings in the summer.
 At this serious research